In a reaction, Defense Distributed opened, and the people behind the first 3D printable

 “In March of this year, seeing an opportunity to expand the DEFCAD concept to fight the prevailing ideas about intellectual property in the entire physible space, I split Defense Distributed and DEFCAD and turned the latter into another company,” the founder, Cody Wilson told TorrentFreak.

-DEFCAD raised a great amount of funds and has swiftly rolled out the meta-search engine to the public on DEFCAD.com.
+DEFCAD raised a great number of funds and has swiftly rolled out the meta-search engine to the public on DEFCAD.com.

 “After the State Department came after Defense Distributed and our hand was forced, I believe the Pirate Bay is still the Pirate Bay of 3D sharing.
 But nothing would be better than building complementary structures in the spirit of TPB,” Wilson says.